 Though a bit jealous, Ugwu comes to like Olanna.
 Olanna’s sister, Kainene, moves to Port Harcourt in the southern part of the country to run her father’s business.
 While at a party in Lagos before leaving for Port Harcourt, Kainene meets Richard, a British expatriate, and they fall in love.

 After a failed coup and a toppling of the government, mass killings rock the northern part of the country, where thousands of Igbos get killed.
-Colonel Ojukwu, in retaliation, declares a sovereign government and calls it the Republic of Biafra; this eventually leads the government of Nigeria to go to war with the newly formed state.
+Colonel Ojukwu, in retaliation, declares a sovereign government and calls it the Republic of Biafra; this eventually leads the government of Nigeria to go to war with the newly formed state, which is one of the main themes in ‘Half of a Yellow Sun’.

 With the war ongoing, Odenigbo and his family flee Nnsuka for safety.
 Ugwu ends up joining the Biafran army.
 While in the Biafran army, Ugwu gets injured and is feared for dead.
 However, he reunites with Odenigbo and Olanna.
 After the war, people try picking up the pieces of their lives destroyed by years of conflict.
 Ugwu begins documenting the horrors he faced as a soldier for the Biafran army.